 Candidates and Campaign Committees

-For information pertaining to upcoming City elections, please refer to the Ethics Commission's Election Information page.
-For financial data relating to independent expenditures being made in the upcoming Council District 6 election, please refer to the Commission's Campaign Data page.
+For information pertaining to specific City elections, please refer to the Ethics Commission's Election Information page.

 Candidates for local elective office, and campaign committees that support or oppose such candidates, are subject to both state and local campaign finance laws.
 The Ethics Commission has jurisdiction over local campaign finance laws, also referred to as the Election Campaign Control Ordinance, or "ECCO."
 Local campaign finance laws are more restrictive than those at the state, and include campaign contribution limits and disclosure requirements not found in state law.
 This portion of the Ethics Commission's website contains links to ECCO and to a number of Fact Sheets that discuss, in plain language, many of the provisions of ECCO.